alicezhang955/AZ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+Design considerations include waterproofing and ease of sizing up and down depending on wrist size.
+The band should be able to withstand everyday environments, including sweat, heat, and blunt physical force.

 ## Part F. Record

 \*\***Take a video of your prototyped interaction.**\*\*

+Videos of prototyped interactions can be found [here](https://drive.google.com/drive/folders/1kSUskptzW78pKM0_CgVHx-R-p_F5Uokn)

 \*\***Please indicate who you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.